Exception

 damages for consequential loss together with interest thereon and

-costs of suit.
-In her declaration, the plaintiff averred that about
+her declaration, the plaintiff averred that about October 2009 the

-electrical equipment at her farm in the form of meter boxes, cables,
+at her farm in the form of meter boxes, cables, MCBs and other

-MCBs and other electrical gadgets.
-She averred, further, that in
+electrical gadgets.
+She averred further that in January 2010 and

-January 2010 and following an investigation into the circumstances of
+following an investigation into the circumstances of the removal of

-the removal of the electrical equipment, the defendant undertook to
+the electrical equipment, the defendant undertook to reinstate

-reinstate electricity at the plaintiff's farm upon a realisation
+electricity at the plaintiff's farm upon a realisation that the

-that the plaintiff required it to irrigate her 30 hectares of tobacco
+plaintiff required it to irrigate her 30 hectares of tobacco and 20

-disregarded its obligation to install electricity which was wrongful
+the defendant disregarded its obligation to install electricity which

-as a result of which her tobacco and sugar beans crops wilted due to
+was wrongful as a result of which her tobacco and sugar beans crops

-moisture stress resulting in loss.
-In paragraph 9 of the declaration,
+wilted due to moisture stress resulting in loss.

 “9.